Contact an Enrollment Specialist

 646-313-8414

-The BA in Labor Studies degree program is designed for students with a strong interest in labor, unions, and the workplace.
+The Bachelor of Arts in Labor Studies degree program is designed for students with a strong interest in labor, unions, and the workplace.
 The curriculum is designed to span the interdisciplinary field of labor studies, including courses in history, sociology, law and political science, as well as those which explore the internal dynamics of labor relations and labor organizations.
 The program builds critical thinking, analytical, and leadership skills so that students become more effective advocates for workers’ rights and social justice.
 Learn more.

-The BA in Urban and Community Studies degree program is designed for students with interests in urban, social, economic, and political issues, especially as they relate to diverse working-class communities.
+The Bachelor of Arts in Urban and Community Studies degree program is designed for students with interests in urban, social, economic, and political issues, especially as they relate to diverse working-class communities.
 The program allows students to explore the dynamics of urban and community life, public policy and administration, the structure of urban government and agencies, the delivery of social services, and community and labor organizing.
 Learn more.

 The Undergraduate Certificate in Labor Relations, provides NYC area union members, officers, staff, and many others with practical knowledge, skills, and resources necessary to navigate their workplaces and to be effective practitioners in the field of labor and industrial relations.
 Learn more.